DataDog/datadogpy/README.md

 ### Instantiate the DogStatsD client

-Once Datadog-py is installed, instantiate it in your code:
+Once the Datadog Python Library is installed, instantiate the StatsD client in your code:

 ```python
 from datadog import statsd